Jberczel/metaprogramming_ruby_2_notes/02_object_model.md

 Class.superclass  # => Module
 ```

 Every Class is an instance of Module.
-More specifically, a class is a module with additional instance methods: new, allocate, and superclass that allow you to create objects or arrange hierarchies.
+More specifically, a class is a module with additional instance methods: _new_, _allocate_, and _superclass_ that allow you to create objects or arrange hierarchies.

 ### Constants